Connecting Industrial Partners with Student Talent.

 Besides these meetings with the students, the teaching staff we will be in contact with the client from time to time to get feedback on their developing relationship with the students.

 The Proposal Brief

 To propose a project, submit a brief using the button at the bottom of this page.
 The brief should be directed at the students - at the start of the semester, the students will chose their projects based on these descriptions.
 If you wish, you may include your contact details in the brief so that students can contact you in the first week of the semester before making their project choice.

 It is recommended that you include the following elements in your brief:

 - Motivation - What is the opportunity/problem that you have identified?

 - Solution - What do you think the solution might look like?
 Just set a frame that allows for a variety of solutions.
 Part of the project is to find the best among several alternative solutions.

 - Constraints - Are there any constraints that the students should be aware of?

-Please, try to stay within 2 pages of A4.
+Please try to stay within 2 pages of A4 (appox 800 words)

-This year submission takes place via Google Forms.
+This year submission takes place via Microsoft Forms.